 I write this article having read in full the work of James Mill, known as "Analysis of the phenomena of the human mind".

-Mill distinguished between three cogntive factors, sensation, ideas, and trains of thought (later called the stream of consciousness by William James).
-He classified thought of things and there causes and effects, their ontology and their teleology.
-Ideas have resemblance or contraity to other ideas or sensations (like or unlike), and these things each have cause and results.
+Mill distinguished between three cognitive factors, sensation, ideas, and trains of thought (later called the stream of consciousness by William James).
+He classified thought of things and their causes and effects, their ontology and their teleology.
+Ideas have resemblance or contrariety to other ideas or sensations (like or unlike), and these things each have cause and results.

 He thought in the same way as many ethical philosophers have, that we are equipped with pleasure and pain, desire and aversion, and that these direct our conduct.
 There are. "all sorts of pleasures and pains" which he goes on to define within the context of past, present, and future sensations.